Topics and Events

 “The program educates and empowers students to get help and provides them with a safe place to turn.
 As a school mental health professional and the Teen PEP advisor for our school, it has been my experience that young people are more inclined to listen and learn from their peers than from adults.
 Teen PEP provides students the ability to educate and the gift of developing emotionally and socially into healthy young adults.”

-— Marinda Martin, LSW
+— Marinda Moeller, LSW

 Teen PEP is all about Peers Educating Peers, and along with interactive classroom discussions our student leaders make themselves available to anyone who would like to talk to them about a problem or concern they face.
 However, it is important to know that should a child disclose any situation of abuse, danger or harm, all Teen PEP leaders are mandated to report that incident to an adult advisor at either the school or one of the Teen PEP advisors from the Toledo Children’s Hospital.
 All adults involved with the program are state mandated reporters.

 In Teen PEP, we help young people identify and understand important issues that impact their lives.
 Here are just some of the topics and definitions that we discuss: